dialex/start-testing/docs/concepts/testability.md

 # Testability

-> **tl;dr** Testability measures your team's ability to test the product.
-When it's easy to test, you get deeper knowledge about the product and faster.
+> **tl;dr** Testability measures the ability to test.
+When it's easy, you get deeper and faster info about the product.

 ## Theory